-Favourite food: Mice!
+Favourite food: Fish

 - Bald eagles aren’t really bald!
 Their head is actually covered in white feathers.
 When they are young Bald eagles have brown feathers on their head.
 Between the ages of five and seven these feathers will have turned white.

 - They can fly at speeds of over 50 km per hour and dive at speeds between 120 – 160 km per hour!

 - When hunting fish, they’ll swoop down, grab one out of the water with their talons and fly away.
 However, they’ll only be able to carry it if it weighs less than half their body weight (about five pounds or less).
 Eagles have been known to drown trying to lift a fish that was too heavy.

 - They make the largest nest of any bird in North America.

 - Conservation status: Bald eagles were endangered because of hunting and pesticides like DDT, but thanks to conservation efforts their populations were upgraded to least concern in 2007